cosmos/sdk-tutorials/tutorial/dep.md

 ### Makefile

-Let us finish our application by writing the makefile.
+Finish your application by writing the `Makefile` to help make common/complex build and test commands easy to run:

+> _*NOTE*_: The below Makefile contains some of same commands as the Cosmos SDK and Tendermint Makefiles.

 ```
 get_tools: